Wes Pederson, Ph.D.

 Rachel Costella, LMFT

-Rachel Costella (She/Her) is a licensed marriage and family therapist (LMFT #132716) who has earned her Masters degree in Counseling Psychology at Santa Clara University.
+Rachel Costella (LMFT #132716) (she/her) is a licensed marriage and family therapist who has earned her Masters degree in Counseling Psychology at Santa Clara University.
 Rachel’s clinical experience has focused on providing community mental health services to youth and families in a variety of settings including intensive outpatient, school outreach, and adolescent residential treatment.

 Fostering a reflective and collaborative space, Rachel walks alongside her clients as they journey through the therapeutic process.
 She utilizes a systems lens to bring awareness to how an individual’s familial and societal culture, values, and expectations impact views of themselves and their relationships.
 Rachel believes that greater understanding of these components can bring insight to patterns of behavior and interaction, strengthen tools that build resilience, and promote change for a more fulfilling life experience.